Jeasonxiu/ThinSat_2018-2019/README.md

 # ThinSat_2018-2019

-This is the repository for the TJHSST ThinSat project for the 2018-2019 schoolyear.
+This is the repository for the TJHSST NanoSat ThinSat project for the 2018-2019 schoolyear.